KipCollo/Frontend-Revision/5.0 Angular/Readme.md

 Angular supports both server-side rendering (SSR) and static site generation including support for (SSG) along with full DOM hydration.blocks in templates make it templates simple to declaratively divide your into lazy-loadable parts.
 Angular router provides a feature-rich navigation toolkit, route guards, data resolution, lazy-loading, and much more.
 Angular form module provides a standardized system for form participation and validation.

+Angular applications are created and developed using a command-line tool made by the Angular team called the `Angular CLI`.It automates many development tasks, such as scaffolding, testing, and deploying an Angular application, which would take a lot of time to configure manually.

 ## Angular Modules